Thomas De Quincey: Medical issues

 De Quincey suffered neuralgic facial pain, "trigeminal neuralgia" – "attacks of piercing pain in the face, of such severity that they sometimes drive the victim to suicide."
 He reports using opium first in 1804 to relieve his neuralgia.
-Thus, as with many addicts, De Quincey's opium addiction may have had a "self-medication" aspect for real physical illnesses, as well as a psychological aspect.
+Thus, as with many addicts, his opium addiction may have had a "self-medication" aspect for real physical illnesses, as well as a psychological aspect.

 By his own testimony, De Quincey first used opium in 1804 to relieve his neuralgia; he used it for pleasure, but no more than weekly, through 1812.
 It was in 1813 that he first commenced daily usage, in response to illness and his grief over the death of Wordsworth's young daughter Catherine.
 During 1813–1819 his daily dose was very high, and resulted in the sufferings recounted in the final sections of his Confessions.
 For the rest of his life, his opium use fluctuated between extremes; he took "enormous doses" in 1843, but late in 1848 he went for 61 days with none at all.
 There are many theories surrounding the effects of opium on literary creation, and notably, his periods of low use were literarily unproductive.
+From 1842 until 1859 he spent long periods in a cottage near Midfield House south of Lasswade, assembling his writings in the peace of the countryside.

+Death

-He died in his rooms on Lothian Street in south Edinburgh and is buried in St Cuthbert's Churchyard at the west end of Princes Street.
+He died in his rooms on 42 Lothian Street, in south Edinburgh, and was buried in St Cuthbert's Church yard at the west end of Princes Street.
 His stone, in the southwest section of the churchyard on a west-facing wall, is plain and says nothing of his work.

-His residence on Lothian Street was demolished in the 1970s to make way for the Bristo Square landscaping and inner dual carriageway around the student centre.
+His residence on Lothian Street was demolished in the 1970s to make way for the Edinburgh University student centre.